Discover Career Opportunities

 1. Seek Help From Your Coworkers

 Career stress is a real thing, and it can be an isolating feeling.
-We all have the tendency to think that we’re the only ones who feel overwhelmed, but there’s nothing wrong with admitting that you need help—even if it’s just a quick word of advice.
+We all tend to think that we’re the only ones who feel overwhelmed, but there’s nothing wrong with admitting that you need help—even if it’s just a quick word of advice.

 If you’re feeling overwhelmed, don’t hesitate to reach out and ask for help from your coworkers.
 They’ll usually be more than happy to lend an ear and offer support.